liuyehcf/BlogSource/_posts/Spring-AOP-源码剖析.md

 		}
 		Advice advice = (Advice) adviceObject;
 		if (advice instanceof MethodInterceptor) {
-			// So well-known it doesn't even need an adapter. return new DefaultPointcutAdvisor(advice);
+			//So well-known it doesn't even need an adapter. return new DefaultPointcutAdvisor(advice);
 		}
 		for (AdvisorAdapter adapter : this.adapters) {
-			// Check that it is supported.
+			//Check that it is supported.
-			// 查看该Advice是否被现有的Adpater支持
+			//查看该Advice是否被现有的Adpater支持
 			if (adapter.supportsAdvice(advice)) {
-				// 封装成Advisor
+				//封装成Advisor
 				return new DefaultPointcutAdvisor(advice);
 			}
 		}